GoogleChrome/chrome-extensions-samples/api-samples/tabs/inspector/README.md

 ## Overview

-In the sample, a simple tab inspector is implemented to manipulate the tabs and windows.
+In the sample, a simple tab inspector manipulates the tabs and windows.

 ## Running this extension